 Limited to 20 students.
 Open to juniors and seniors.
 Fall semester.
-Senior Lecturer von Schmidt.2015-16: Not offered
+Senior Lecturer von Schmidt.2019-20: Not offered

 A second, advanced workshop for practicing poets.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: ENGL 221 or the equivalent.
 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Spring semester.
-Writer-in-Residence Hall.2015-16: Not offered
+Writer-in-Residence Hall.2019-20: Offered in Fall 2019

 A poetry writing course, but with a strong emphasis on reading.
 Students will closely examine the work of various poets and periods, then attempt to write plausible imitations of their own, all by way of learning about poetry from the inside, as it were.